rjshap/AutoSharesAPI/user-guide/web-terminal/user-widgets/options.md

 4. **Custom Volatility**.
 Use this slider to set a custom volatility (expressed in percentage terms).
 5. **Days to Expiration**.
 Use this slider to set the number of days until the expiration of the option.

-Once all five sliders are set, ETNA Trader will automatically calculate the probability of the underlying security's price reaching the target price range using log-normal distribution:
+Once all five sliders are set, AutoShares will automatically calculate the probability of the underlying security's price reaching the target price range using log-normal distribution:

 ![](../../../.gitbook/assets/screenshot-2020-03-20-at-20.52.38.png)